Diplomatic missions

 Travel papers and visas

-Recommendable is the vaccination against yellow fever.
+It is advisable to get vaccinated against yellow fever.

 Competitive service

-So verified, the documents must be translated in the Bulgarian language by an authorised company in the Republic of Bulgaria and verified at “Certifications and Legalisations” Department of the Ministry of Foreign Affairs of R. Bulgaria.
+Once the documents have been so prepared, they must be translated into Bulgarian by an authorized company in Bulgaria and certified by the Department of Certifications and Legalizations with the Ministry of Foreign Affairs of the Republic of Bulgaria.

-Emergency Travel Document
+European Emergency Travel Document:

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.